tomas321/masters_thesis/docs/existing_solutions.md

 - consists of various compenents that could be replicated into the k8s architecture. [what is honeypoint](https://stateofsecurity.com/what-is-this-honeypoint-thing-anyway/)
     - it's a robust architecture to mimic a complex network environment for deceiving an attacker
 - good podcast about deception technologies and honeypots
     - Microsolved inc. CEO Brent Huston [claims](https://www.podbean.com/media/share/pb-cgwhv-ad161e?utm_campaign=w_share_ep&utm_medium=dlink&utm_source=w_share) that having a honeypot is a great deception technology with almost no false positives, since it is expected that no legitimate user iteracts with it.
-It means that any recorded activity should be consider suspicious, if the honeypot targets malicious actors scanning the internet regardless of possible domain.
+It means that any recorded activity should be considered suspicious, if the honeypot targets malicious actors scanning the internet regardless of possible domain.
 NOTE: no one randomely tries IP addresses and look for a service.
 - deployment of honeypoint in 2 hours with couple of emulated services, decoy sensors and consoles for interaction
 - honeypoint personal edition turns attacker targets into security sensors (emulates services)